textrealm/textrealm.github.io/index.md

 ## Overview

-TextRealm is a site where UH students can
+TextRealm is a site where UH students can buy and sell their textbooks to other UH students